Tulrahan

 The village consists of two graveyards and a few houses.

-Village name
+Name

 The Irish Placenames Database records varying spellings of the village name in both Irish and English.
 Such placename spelling variations are common in Ireland.
 The two Irish versions are Tulach Ruacháin (which appears on road signs at the entrance to the village) and Tulach Shrutháin, the latter being assigned as the official default Irish name by the database.
 Tulach means hillock or mound, and sruthán means stream, so the latter variant means hill of the stream.
 A number of anglicised spellings are recorded including Tulrahan, Tulrohaun, Tollrowghan, Tullrohane, and others.